azhar2ds/Google-Cloud-Platform/Kubernetes/ak8s/v1.1/Upgrading_GKE/README.md

 # Architecting with Google Kubernetes Engine

-These labs provide hands on exercises for the Architecting with Google Kubernetes Engine course.
+These folder provide pre build code for the Architecting with Google Kubernetes Engine.